 Patients are advised to follow up with the doctor for lab tests and office visits.
 Patients with chronic liver disease should avoid alcohol and any drugs that can harm the liver.
 Patients with liver transplants will need to take antirejection drugs for the rest of their life to prevent their body from rejecting the new liver.

 What is the prognosis of liver cancer?
 What are the survival rates for liver cancer?

-The overall five-year survival rate for all stages of liver cancer is 15%.
+The American Cancer Society states the overall 5-year survival rate for all stages of liver cancer is 15%.
 One of the reasons for this low survival rate is that many people with liver cancer also have other underlying medical conditions such as cirrhosis.
-However, the five-year survival rate can vary depending on how much the liver cancer has spread.
+However, the 5-year survival rate can vary depending on how much the liver cancer has spread.

-If the liver cancer is localized (confined to the liver), the five-year survival rate is 28%.
-If the liver cancer is regional (has grown into nearby organs), the five-year survival rate is 7%.
-Once the liver cancer is distant (spread to distant organs or tissues), the five-year survival rate is as low as two years.
+If the liver cancer is localized (confined to the liver), the 5-year survival rate is 28%.
+If the liver cancer is regional (has grown into nearby organs), the 5-year survival rate is 7%.
+Once the liver cancer is distant (spread to distant organs or tissues), the survival time is as low as 2 years.

 Survival rate can also be affected by the available treatments.
-Liver cancers that can be surgically removed have an improved five-year survival rate of over 50%.
-When caught in the earliest stages, and the liver is transplanted, the five-year survival rate can be as high as 70%.
+Liver cancers that can be surgically removed have an improved 5-year survival rate of over 50%.
+When caught in the earliest stages, and the liver is transplanted, the 5-year survival rate can be as high as 70%.

 Are there alternative and complementary therapies for liver cancer?